kumarashwin/datasciencecoursera/Getting and Cleaning Data/Project/CodeBook.md

 6. Activity names i.e. WALKING, RUNNING etc. are now read from `activity_labels.txt`, discarding the numbers in the first column again, and are then used to subsitute the corresponding activity numbers from each of the rows.
 7. We are almost done; we now calculate the means of the 'mean' columns and 'standard deviation' through first breaking the `finalData` table by each subject, then running an àggregate` function to aggregate the data to which the function is applied, by Activity.
 8. A minor step towards beautification: the order of columns is changed to have the 'Subject' column take precedence.
-9. The final, tidy data is written to the `tidyData.csv`, and then returned to the console to be stored in a variable, if one was provided.
+9. The final, tidy data is written to the `tidyData.text`, and then returned to the console to be stored in a variable, if one was provided.